Hengle/Nexus-Security.github.io/content/posts/2016-09-09-ww2-strategy-commander-conquer_15.md

 Terrain and generals, weapons, troops with any combination, so that any strategy becomes possible!

 \* Simulation & Strategy
-Itâs a perfect fusion of the sandbox simulator, turn-based strategy and military tactics.
+Its a perfect fusion of the sandbox simulator, turn-based strategy and military tactics.
 Omnidirectional display of World War II themes.
 Restore the real world conflict from 1939 to 1945 and reproduce the environment of the Second World War for yourself.

 \* Build a military layout
 Powerful firepower provides: Cavalry, infantry, navy, armored artillery, tank, vehicles, submarine, battleship, heavy cruiser, destroyer, etc.